Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

 \section{Analysis of flow mechanisms in the presence of riblets}

-In this section, we leverage the computational efficiency of our framework to study the flow mechanisms that affect the drag reducing abilities of riblets at high Reynolds numbers.
-The riblet configurations considered in this part of our study are summarized in table~\eqref{tab.ribconf}.
-Figure~\ref{fig.DRRe} shows the $m_l$-normalized drag reduction for turbulent channel flow with $Re_\tau = 547$, $934$, and $2003$ over semi-circular riblets with $\alpha/s = 0.55$.
-The degradation of drag reduction observed for large $l_g^+$ is due to non-negligible inertial-flow mechanisms that lead to the eventual breakdown of the linear viscous regime in the drag reduction curve~\citep{modendhutchu21}.
+{The computational advantage afforded by the perturbation analysis of \S~\ref{sec.pert_stats} allows us to explore flow mechanisms over more complex geometries and at higher Reynolds numbers than would otherwise be feasible.
+Figure~\ref{fig.DRRe} shows the $m_l$-normalized drag reduction and roughness function for turbulent channel flow with $Re_\tau = 186$, $547$, $934$, and $2003$ over scalloped riblets with $\alpha/s = 0.55$; see table~\eqref{tab.ribconf} for the parameterization of the various cases considered in this figure.
+The degradation of drag reduction observed for riblets with larger than optimal $l_g^+$ has been associated with non-negligible inertial-flow mechanisms that lead to the eventual breakdown of the linear viscous regime~\citep{modendhutchu21}.
 Examples of such mechanisms that have been studied in the past include the lodging of near-wall vortices inside riblet grooves~\citep{chomoikim93, suzkas94, leelee01}, the generation of secondary flow~\citep{goltua98}, and the emergence of spanwise coherent rollers~\citep{garjim11b}.
-Herein, we examine the appearance and prevalence of spanwise rollers induced by the K-H instability and the re-organization of turbulence in the vicinity of riblet-mounted surfaces, which have been the topic of more recent numerical studies on large and sharp riblets~\citep{endmodgarhutchu21,endnewmodgarhutchu22}.
+In this section, we exploit the computational efficiency of our framework to examine the emergence and prevalence of such flow mechanisms in high-Reynolds number channel flow over scalloped riblets.
+Our analysis focuses on the occurrence of spanwise rollers associated with the K-H instability and the reorganization of turbulence near riblet-mounted surfaces--phenomena that have gained attention in recent numerical studies of large and sharp riblets~\citep{endmodgarhutchu21,endnewmodgarhutchu22}.}